-4.3.2 An alternative identification of monetary policy shocks

-Since Uhlig (2005) has challenged the conventional view about the real effects of monetary policy, a large literature, including e.g. Antolín-Díaz and Rubio-Ramírez (2018) and Arias et al. (2019), has emerged that identifies the effect of monetary policy on real variables without a priori restricting the impact of monetary policy shocks on economic activity.
-In our application, one might be concerned that the sign restrictions of Table 2 rule out a sluggish response of the unemployment rate to a monetary policy shock and the socalled prize puzzle (i.e. a positive response of inflation to a contractionary monetary policy shock).
-To address this concern, we experimented with an alternative identification scheme that does not impose the sign restrictions on inflation and unemployment after a monetary policy shock.
+4.3.2 An alternative identification of monetary policy shocks without a priori restricting the impact of monetary policy shocks on economic activity.
+In our application, one might be concerned that the sign restrictions of Table 2 rule out sluggish responses of the unemployment rate and inflation to a monetary policy shock.
+To address this concern, we apply an alternative identification scheme that does not impose sign restrictions on the response of inflation and unemployment after to a monetary policy shock.